Dalton does in former club as Cowboys rout Bengals

 Andy Dalton was sharp in his return to Cincinnati, and the visiting Dallas Cowboys took advantage of three first-half fumbles from the Bengals to snap a two-game skid with a 30-7 win on Sunday.

 Dalton was a second-round pick in the 2011 NFL Draft with the Bengals before being let go by the club in April.
-He completed 16 of 23 passes for 185 yards and two touchdowns.
+He was 16-of-23 passing for 185 yards and two touchdowns.

 Amari Cooper had four catches for 51 yards and touchdown for Dallas (4-9), which scored at least 20 points for just the second time in the last eight games.